fahdi/test-email/README.md

-# Test Email Repository
+# Email Class with a EmailTest.php class using PHPUnit

 This repository is for testing the `Email.php` class, with the help of `EmailTest.php` which uses PHPUnit for unit testing.
 The `Email.php` class contains three different methods that will be tested.

 ## Requirements

-- PHP 7.2 or later
+- PHP 7.1 or later
-- PHPUnit 8.5 or later
+- PHPUnit 9.6 or later

 ## How to Run Tests